Everything You Need to Know About Senior Living Contracts

 Type A contracts typically require the largest entrance payment of the three types of contracts; however, they also provide financial security from fluctuating market rates for long-term health care, which can offer substantial savings over time.

 Type B — Modified Plan

 Type B contracts require smaller entrance payments than Type A contracts, but health care is handled differently.
 Higher levels of senior care are handled one of two ways.
 One option includes a limited number of complimentary days of higher levels of care.
 The other option includes a slight discount on ongoing health care.

 Type C — Fee-for-Service

 A Type C contract requires the lowest entrance payment of the three types of contracts, but any long-term care will be charged at market rates if/when the resident needs added support.
 If a resident needs short-term care, they must pay for the added expenses in addition to the monthly fee for their independent living residence.

 A rental contract doesn’t require a significant entrance payment.
-A resident signs the lease and pays some sort of security deposit or community fee in addition to the monthly rental payment.
+A resident who signs the lease will pay some sort of security deposit or community fee in addition to the monthly rental payment.
 Rental contracts usually include some community amenities and day-to-day services in the monthly fee, but don’t offer any equity protection or priority access to higher levels of health care.
-Seniors may want to choose a rental contract if a larger entrance fee is out of reach or if they think they may move again in the near future.
+Seniors may want to choose a rental contract if a larger entrance fee is out of reach or if they think they may move again in the future.

 As you explore your senior living options, consider your budget, your likely health care needs, and the peace of mind you might feel having a plan in place for your future.
 If you’re looking for a Life Plan Community in Birmingham, Alabama, Galleria Woods offers a vivacious culture and high-quality health care.
-If you’d like to know more about our contract options, including a Life Care contract, or hear about our lifestyle, services or amenities, reach out to us.
+If you’d like to know more about our Life Care contract or how you can customize your costs with our Flex Your Future program, reach out to us.
 We’d be happy to tell you more.